teracyhq-incubator/teracy-dev-k8s/README.md

 Setting up k8s cluster on teracy-dev (v0.6) with kubespray for a production ready local k8s cluster.
-This can be considered a local managed k8s service that we can use it for testing, it should work the same as any k8s cluster in the cloud.
+This can be considered a local managed k8s service that we can use it for testing, it should work the same way as any k8s cluster in the cloud.

 ## How to use